List of airports in Morocco

-This is a list of airports in Morocco, sorted by location.

 Morocco (المغرب, al-Maġrib), officially the Kingdom of Morocco, is a country located in North Africa.
 Morocco has a coast on the Atlantic Ocean that reaches past the Strait of Gibraltar into the Mediterranean.
-It is bordered by Spain to the north (a water border through the Strait and land borders with three small Spanish exclaves, Ceuta, Melilla, and Peñón de Vélez de la Gomera), Algeria to the east, and Mauritania to the south.
+It is bordered by Spain to the north (a water border through the Strait and land borders with three small Spanish exclaves, Ceuta, Melilla, and Peñón de Vélez de la Gomera), Algeria to the east, and Western Sahara to the south.
 Its capital is Rabat, and its largest city is Casablanca.

-As of 1997, Morocco is divided into 16 regions, the highest administrative division of Morocco.
+As of 2015, Morocco is divided into 12 regions, the highest administrative division of Morocco, with 3 of them that lie partially or completely within the disputed territory of Western Sahara, which has been illegally occupied by Morocco since 1975.
 The regions are subdivided into a total of 61 second-order administrative divisions, which are prefectures and provinces.

 As of 21 November 2017 the new NOS airport was given approval for construction and is expected to be the airport that serves Morocco for generations to come.